AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 ## Add panels to the project {#panels}

 [Panels](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/panels.html) are the foundation to any project in Analysis Workspace.
-They are used to organize the content (visualizations and components) of a project.
-Before you can add components or visualizations to a project, you need to add panels.
+Panels are used to organize the content (visualizations and components) of a project.

 Many of the panels provided in Analysis Workspace generate a full set of analyses based on a few user inputs.